 Bix stood as tall as she could as she faced Abe back.

 Abe continued.
 "So let us savor these last few days, probably the last real adventure for an old man who has been flying airplanes for a very long time.
-I thank thee for sharing it with me."
+I thank thee for sharing it with me, forever and always."

 Bix replied, "The honour has been mine.
 A doorway is open to me and I'm curious where it goes.
 I'm more than a little frightened, too.
 Being a better test pilot is much more than I have been, but I realize there's a great deal more to be than that.
 Seeing a new world so close to where I've been and so different tells me there may be many other worlds I have yet to learn about.
 May the coming years bring both of us good fortune and I hope we'll meet again."
 She turned away quickly to walk away, and to hide the tears on her face.